cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

     key_path: '<path to key for this server>'
     ca_path: '<path to ca certificate>'

-    nodename: '<short hostname of this rabbit server>'
+    nodename: '<short host name of this rabbit server>'

     erlang_cookie: '<a strong secret string (password-like)>'